c-blake/lc/README.md

  - supports multi-level sorting for many forward/reverse attributes

- - supports arbitrary assignment of "file kind order" for use in sorting
+ - supports arbitrary assignment of "file kind order" for use in sorting (note how, in the screenshot, dot-directories precede dot files precede directories precede regular files)

  - supports a kind/type-**vector** for multi-dimensional reasoning, including text attribute layers and an "icon vector" (for utf8 "icons", anyway)